neargye-wg21/cstring-constexpr-proposal/papers/proposal.md

 # I. Introduction and Motivation

-Headers <cstring> and <cwchar> have popular functions for string manipulation.
-In C++20 those functions are not constexpr.
+Headers `<cstring>` and `<cwchar>` have popular functions for string manipulation.
+In C++20 those functions are not `constexpr`.
 The paper proposes to make some of the functions usable in constexpr context.

 Consider the simple example:
 ```cpp